General funding applications for medicinal cannabis

 In this case, we haven’t made a decision yet.
 This allows us to reconsider it for funding if new information becomes available.

-Find full details of the Sativex funding application in PHARMAC’s application tracker(external link)
+Full details of the Sativex funding application in Pharmac’s application tracker(external link)

 Who to contact

-If you have questions about making a funding applicaton, email enquiry@pharmac.govt.nz
+If you have questions about making a funding application, email enquiry@pharmac.govt.nz